COVID / Safety / Medical

 Doing your part—pre-arrival at Vallecitos:

-• We strongly encourage you to test within 24 hours of arrival for your retreat.
-If you test positive do not come.
-This will help to avoid disappointment and logistical challenges in the event you test positive on arrival.
+- If you are leaving home in the days prior to the opening day of your retreat, we also would strongly encourage you to test before your departure.
+If you test positive, do not travel.
+This will help to avoid disappointment and logistical challenges in the event you test positive after arriving in New Mexico.

 During your retreat:

-• Please be prepared and know that nearly all group sits and meditation periods will take place in our outdoor practice tent.
+- Please be prepared and know that nearly all group sits and meditation periods will take place in our outdoor practice tent.
 At the discretion of the retreat teachers, there may be limited sessions in the meditation hall.
-You are welcome to use the meditation hall and loft as you wish, following the guidelines of physical distancing.
+You are welcome to use the meditation hall and loft.

-• We ask everyone to please take their meal outside to eat.
-Wash/sanitize your hands and practice physical distancing when getting your food.
+- We suggest that you please take your meals outside to eat.
 Food will be served in the dining hall on the buffet table.
-You are welcome to go into the dining hall throughout your stay, but please limit your use of this common area.
+You are welcome to go into the dining hall throughout your stay, and we ask that you limit your use of this common area.

-• If anyone tests positive for COVID-19 while on retreat, they will need to move to quarantine accommodations and make arrangements to leave campus.
-The teachers and other retreat participants will be informed that there was a positive test result.
+- If anyone tests positive for COVID while on retreat, the teachers and other retreat participants will be informed that there was a positive test result.
 We will not cancel the retreat for the remaining participants, but we may implement a fresh round of rapid tests and wellness monitoring.

 Information is subject to change as conditions merit.